Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 }
 ```

-- Save the edited script and return to Unity!
-Ensure there are no syntax errors.

 - Select the RosConnector GameObject.
+Disable the SourceDestinationPublisher component by toggling off the script's checkmark in the Inspector window.
+Add the RosConnect script to the RosConnector object.

-Note that the RosConnect component now shows the new member variables in the Inspector window, which are unassigned.
+- Note that the RosConnect component shows its member variables in the Inspector window, which are unassigned.
 Drag and drop the Target and TargetPlacement objects onto the Target and Target Placement Inspector fields, respectively.

 - In the Search bar in the Hierarchy, search for "_gripper".
 Drag the left_gripper object to the PLACEHOLDER Right Gripper GO field, and the right_gripper object to the Left Gripper GO field.